Skip Nav

 The purpose of the Norwalk Silver Cord Program is to instill within students the importance of community service and encourage students to be accountable for investing in their own education and in their community on a regular basis during their school years.

 In 2021, the volunteer service hours moved from the graduation portfolio to a NHS Silver Cord.
 All students are eligible to earn silver cord hours between their freshman year and the end of first semester of their senior year.
+To earn a Silver Cord, students must earn a total of 80 or more volunteer hours.
 Seniors will have until the first Friday in February to complete their service hours.
-This new program is being grandfathered.
-Each class must record the following number of hours to earn a Silver Cord.

 While we recommend students continue doing service every year there is no requirement.
 At this time, the only requirement is the TOTAL HOURS.